Trevor Sinclair (radio presenter): 21st century

-Now

-Until April 2012 he was hosting the Drive Show on 2CH in Sydney before moving into a Breakfast Show support role.
+Until April 2012, he was hosting the drive show on 2CH in Sydney before moving into a breakfast show support role.

-In 2013 Sinclair was appointed Executive Producer/Anchor of the Better Homes & Gardens Radio Show, heard on 70 stations across Australia.
+In 2013, Sinclair was appointed Executive Producer/Anchor of the Better Homes & Gardens Radio Show, heard on 70 stations across Australia.

-For 12 years Sinclair was also the host of "FMQ - on Radio Q" on Qantas.
+For 12 years, Sinclair was also the host of "FMQ - on Radio Q" on Qantas.

 In March 2017, following the sale of 2CH by Macquarie Radio Network to a consortium of Oceania Capital Partners, Glenn Wheatley and John Williams, and the launch of its Easy Classics format, Trevor once again found himself at 2CH where he hosted the Breakfast Show with Indira Naidoo from April 2018 until December 2019.

-In January 2020 Trevor moved to host the Afternoon-Drive Show.
+In January 2020 he moved to host the Afternoon-Drive Show.

-Trevor left 2CH in 2021 and relocated to Victoria and joined 3MP as their evenings presenter.
+He left 2CH in July 2021 and joined 3MP in Melbourne (owned by the ACE Radio network) as their evening presenter.
+In January 2022, ACE took over operation of metropolitan radio stations in Sydney, Brisbane and Melbourne.
+Sinclair was appointed breakfast show host of two of ACE's music stations: 2UE in Sydney and 4BH in Brisbane.
+On 11 July 2022, he was replaced on 4BH by Brisbane radio legend "BBQ Bob" Gallagher so he is focused on his Easy Breakfast Show in Sydney where he remains today as one of Sydney's most enduring radio performers.